 Norwescon is a sci-fi and fantasy convention, usually held just to the south of Seattle in March or April.
-In 2013, Norwescon 36 will be held from March 28 to 31 with the theme: Save the World!
+In 2014, Norwescon 37 will be held from April 17-20 with the theme: Elegance and Entropy.
 The conference is known for bringing in Guests of Honor from a variety of concentrations, including Writer Guest of Honor, Artists Guest of Honor, and Science Guest of Honor.
 The conference also presents the Philip K. Dick Award for the best original paperback novel of the previous year.

 Beyond honors and awards, Norwescon is mostly a lot of fun.
 Plenty of gaming activities and an arcade, an art show, and a full schedule of discussions and presentations fill each of the days.
 While the main appeal of this conference is for sci-fi and fantasy fans, there is some wider appeal as well.
 Anyone who enjoys creating elaborate costumes or make-up, fiction writers, and artists will also find many kindred spirits here.